July 10, 2018 / Educational / Gold-filled Info

 Copper Based Alloys

-Brass & Bronze are both primarily made of copper.
+Brass & Bronze are both primarily made of copper but they are metals that look like gold.
 These base metals have the highly prized golden tone that is popular in adornment; but, they are made from low-cost metals and frequently used for costume jewelry.
 Antique jewelry items were often made from bronze.
 Brass has become more common in modern times.
 Both are prone to tarnish and may turn the wearer's skin green.
 The discoloration is a harmless reaction for most people, but some individuals are allergic to these materials and should avoid them.
 Polishing copper-based alloys will remove tarnish.
 Or, plating either alloy with other metals will improve the finish and delay tarnish.

 Brass